Can you consume 3000 calories while on Intermittent Fasting?

 3000 Calories Intermittent Fasting – How to Split a 3000-Calories Meal during Intermittent Fasting

-Taking 3000 calories in three meals and two snacks would seem to be the most logical approach.
+Taking 3000 calories in three meals and two snacks seems the most logical approach.
 The preparation of your meals should contain calories from the following sources.

 Foods to Eat On an Intermittent Fasting 3000-Calories Diet

-It can be challenging to consume 3,000 calories per day from whole, unprocessed, or mildly processed foods, such as fruit, veggies, whole grains, healthy fats, and lean proteins.
+Consuming 3,000 calories daily from whole, unprocessed, or mildly processed foods, such as fruit, veggies, whole grains, healthy fats, and lean proteins, can be challenging.

-However, if you are following an IF dietary plan and want to lose weight, you need to stay away from foods packed with high calories because they do not contain the nutrients your body requires for good health stick with the following foods.
+However, if you follow an IF dietary plan and want to lose weight, you must avoid foods packed with high calories because they do not contain the nutrients your body requires for good health.
+Stick with the following foods.

 Grains-10 ounces